Cele-stine/alx-low_level_programming/0x08-recursion/README.md

 0X08-RECURSION PROJECT

-1. puts_recurtion
+0. puts_recurtion
-thin function prints a string followed by a new line in the reccusion function
+this function prints a string followed by a new line in the reccusion function
+1. print_rev_recursion
+This function print a sting in reverse